 Used externally, chaparral is safe but taking it orally for extended periods of time could lead to liver or kidney damage.

-Internal use should always been overseen by a trained herbalist or naturopathic physician.
+Internal use should always be overseen by a trained herbalist or naturopathic physician.

 Reevis Mountain makes an excellent and inexpensive chaparral salve that’s paired with Apricot kernel oil, an ingredient also lauded for its ability to decrease unwanted eczema cell proliferation.